moiri/kobold/README.md

         speed:
             speed value

+Get the speed value of an ability

+    Movabe.getSpeed(attr);
+        attr:
+            same values as descriped in Movable.setSpeed(attr, speed), with one
+            addition:

+            "inAir":
+                speed of the character while falling

+        return
+            speed value as signed integer

 Define the absolute screen position (in pixel) where the character will start.
 This coordinates will also be used if the character needs to be reset.